-Our team here at The Guyer Institute and Synergy Spa seeks to help you achieve the wellness and look you want and need.
+Our team here at The Guyer Institute seeks to help you achieve the wellness and look you want and need.
 But there is a special type of physical training called HIIT you could also try.

 HITT, which stands for high intensity interval training, can make a real difference in your ability to burn fat and calories.
 In turn, you will improve your heart health and overall endurance.

 HITT takes less time with as much or more benefit than a typical steady hour of cardio.